SilexConsulting/puppet-tomcat/README.markdown

-# Solr Module
+# Tomcat Module

 [![Build Status](https://travis-ci.org/vamsee/puppet-solr.png)](https://travis-ci.org/vamsee/puppet-solr)

-Puppet module to install and configure tomcat7 on Debian systems.
+Puppet module to install and configure tomcat on Debian systems.
 Allows you to customise the http port.

 ## Quick Start

-To install tomcat 7 with the default settings add this into your node:
+To install Tomcat 7 with the default settings add this into your node:

     include tomcat

-To run tomcat on a different port, you can use:
+To run tomcat on a different port, or install a different version, use:

-    class { 'tomcat' :
+    class { 'tomcat':
+		version			=> '6',
         http_port       => '8888',
     }